FREE CLASS

 However, I will say that it can be incredibly time-consuming, so I’d save this approach for the artistic type that enjoys spending a lot of time journaling.

-If you’re looking for a simple, easy option to track your habits, type “habit tracker” into your phone’s app store, and you’ll find TONS of different options.
+If you’re looking for a simple, easy option to track your habits, type “habit tracker” into your phone’s app store, and you’ll find tons of different options.

-Maybe none of this resonates with you, and you’re sitting here thinking, no, Mia, I will never be a tracking kind of person– that’s okay!
+Maybe none of this resonates with you, and you’re sitting here thinking, “No, Mia, I will never be a tracking kind of person.”
+That’s okay!

 There are other ways to gather your data.
 As an introvert, I know without hesitation that any season that involves a lot of plans, high visibility, or high social interaction will require a lot of mental preparation.

-In those times, I know I will need a solid week or two of downtime afterward. πŸ’€
+In those times, I know I will need a solid week or two of downtime afterward. 💤

 If you live in a place with a rainy climate or that has a lot of overcast in certain seasons, you might find yourself struggling with seasonal affective disorder, which can trigger depression.

-At the end of the day, any good plan (including planning for low moments) starts with first doing the research.
+At the end of the day, any good plan, including planning for low moments, starts with first doing the research.

 #2.
 Time Blocking

-Time blocking refers to telling your time where to go—in other words, designating your time accordingly.
-I’m sure you’ve heard that saying-
+Time blocking refers to telling your time where to go.
+In other words, you’re designating your time accordingly.

-“We all have the same 24 hours in a day, and it’s up to you to decide what you will do with it.”
+I’m sure you’ve heard that saying, “We all have the same 24 hours in a day, and it’s up to you to decide what you will do with it.”

 Of course, there are circumstances we can’t change, like our jobs or events outside of our control.
 But we all have windows of time that we can coordinate with the times we feel most optimized.

 More simply put, be smart about your schedule!
-Here’s an article where I share a life hack for keeping myself ahead of schedule.

 At the end of the day, time is a precious resource that we should invest wisely.
 Just as money can be invested in stocks and bonds to yield significant returns, investing your time efficiently can help unlock your hidden potential.